John Winthrop the Younger: Governor of the Connecticut Colony

-Winthrop became one of the magistrates of the Connecticut Colony in 1651, was governor of the colony in 1657–58, and again became governor in 1659, being annually re-elected until his death.
-During his tenure as Governor of Connecticut, he oversaw the acceptance of Quakers who were banned from Massachusetts.
-In 1662, he obtained the charter in England which united the colonies of Connecticut and New Haven.
+Winthrop became one of the magistrates of Connecticut Colony in 1651, was governor of the colony in 1657–58, and again became governor in 1659, being annually re-elected until his death in 1676.
+He oversaw the acceptance of Quakers who were banned from Massachusetts during his time as governor.
 He was also one of the commissioners of the United Colonies of New England in 1675.